RStudio Connect launches R and Python to perform a variety of tasks. This includes:

 There are a number of configuration parameters which control the conditions under which processes for applications are launched and eventually reaped.
 The default values are appropriate for most applications but occasionally need customization in specialized environments.
 The Scheduler configuration appendix explains each of the options.

 We recommend that adjustment to these runtime properties be done gradually.

 TensorFlow Model APIs¶

-TensorFlow Model APIs have a similar lifecycle to Plumber APIs.
+TensorFlow Model APIs have a similar lifecycle to Plumber or Flask APIs.
 They are live processes that handle user requests on demand.
-TensorFlow Model API processes do not run R. However, the same per-process and global scheduler settings may still apply to TensorFlow Model API processes.
+Per-process and global scheduler settings may still apply to TensorFlow Model API processes.

 TensorFlow Model APIs may also be run within a supervisor script if one is provided.
 The API server requires access to the app's content directory and to shared object files and their dependencies.

 RStudio Connect executes your content with an unprivileged Unix account.
 The

 tells RStudio Connect which account to use.
 The

 created during installation and used as the default value for

 root account never executes deployed user code.